replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 All production in cold-water fish farming results from intensive breeding. –More than 90 per cent of production takes place in concrete and plastic ponds, and the rest in terrestrial ponds.

 Warm-water aquaculture practice is traditional, in fish farms with earthen ponds and water accumulations harvested in autumn or in the early spring.
 In the past only a few ponds were built exclusively for the purpose of breeding warm-water fish species.
-More often breeding is a secondary activity in water bodies made for irrigation in agriculture or by flood defence.
+More often breeding is a secondary activity in water bodies made for irrigation in agriculture or by flood defense.
 Approximately 80 percent of wam-water fish production in Slovenia is produced in 4 large retarding basins (storage dams), where extensive breeding with additional feeding takes place.

 Official statistical data on the methodology and technology of warm-water breeding is not available, but it is estimated that the majority of production originates from semi-intensive polyculture ponds.
 The rest is from extensive polyculture ponds.
 The intensive culture of warm-water fish for consumption in Slovenia does not exist.